cardano-foundation/CIPs/CIP-????/README.md

 This means that only the chosen case branch is evaluated, and so `case` is _not_ strict in the other branches.[^strict]

 [^strict]: See 'Why is case not stict?' for more discussion.

+Also, note that case branches are arbitrary terms, and can be anything which can be applied.
+That means that, for example, it is legal to use a builtin as a case branch, or an expression which evaluates to a function.
+However, the most typical case will probably be a literal lambda.

 A new Plutus Core minor language version V is added to indicate support for these terms.
 They are illegal before that version.